Skooled

 Skooled is a Canadian children's educational television series produced by Toronto production company Breakthrough Films & Television and originally broadcast on TVOntario in Canada, and syndicated to other networks throughout the world.

 The show was filmed at Lakefield College School in Smith-Ennismore-Lakefield, Ontario, near Peterborough.

 The second season was filmed with a new cast, including the return of Phil Pallen as vice principal of the school.
 The second season was filmed at another private boarding school, Trinity College School in Port Hope, Ontario.
 The "students" of the school were secondary school teachers from all over Ontario.

 Show synopsis

-Kids will be kids but for eight days five energetic teens get a shot at being adults when they trade places with their teachers in this ultimate role reversal reality show.
-Over eight days, the adults will learn anything the kids feel is important like Phyz Ed, Issues, Life Skillz, Rock Skool and Psych.
-But while the adults remember just how hard it can be to be a student, the kids get a taste of their own medicine when they realize there might be more to teaching than they thought.
+The reality series follow five teenagers who swap roles with their teachers for eight days.
+During the exchange, the teenagers are responsible for teaching while the teachers participate as students in classes while covering subjects such as physical education, current issues, music, life skills and psychology.
+The role swap gives the teachers an opportunity to re-live the student life, while the teenagers learn how hard it is to teach and the challenges that comes with it.